Power politics

 Power politics is a term which denotes an approach to political matters which aims to enhance the power of government actors.
 The term has much usage in the realm of international relations, and it is often used pejoratively.

-The German term for it, Machtpolitik, emphasizes conflict between nations as a way to assert national will and strengthen the state.
-This idea is related to Realpolitik but specifically acknowledges the use of force in establishing the German Empire.
-It often involves a romanticized view of military virtues and the belief that international conflicts serve a moral purpose.

-In the context of social and political power more broadly, historians argue that people in power tend to use more coercive tactics, increase social distance from those with less power, distrust those with less power, and undervalue their work and abilities.
+The term particularly refers to international relations between independent states that recognize no higher political authority.
+These states are sovereign political units that maintain continuous and organized relationships with one another.
+These relationships include diplomacy, trade, peace, and war.

 Cyclical theories of power politics

 George Modelski

 George Modelski defines global order as a 'management network centred on a lead unit and contenders for leadership, (pursuing) collective action at the global level'.
 The system is allegedly cyclical.
 Each cycle is about 100 years' duration and a new hegemonic power appears each time: